lsst-ts/ts_tma_tma-documentation_training/README.md

   [**this**](https://gitlab.tekniker.es/publico/3151-lsst/documentation/maintenancedocuments/ethercat/ethercatlinediagnostic)
   other procedure is required
 - Bosch controller failure, [**procedure**](https://gitlab.tekniker.es/publico/3151-lsst/documentation/maintenancedocuments/boschcontroller/boschrexrothrecovery)
 - Encoder not being able to perform a reference, not homing, this has usually been due to dirt in the encoder tapes.
-Clean the tapes and try again.
+Move somewhere else and try again, if not working, clean the tapes and try again.

 There are other faults that can occur that are not actually due to hardware problems, and that can be recovered easily, just knowledge an understanding about the issue is required.
 Some of these could be: